scaleway/terraform-provider-scaleway/website/docs/index.html.markdown

 the `SCW_SECRET_KEY` [environment variable](#environment-variables), or via a [shared configuration file](#shared-configuration-file), in this priority order.

-- `project_id` - (Optional) The project ID that will be used as default value for all resources.
-It can also be sourced from the `SCW_DEFAULT_PROJECT_ID` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priority order.
+- `organization_id` - (Optional) The organization ID that will be used as default value for all resources.
+It can also be sourced from the `SCW_DEFAULT_ORGANIZATION_ID` [environment variable](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#environment-variables), or via a [shared configuration file](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config), in this priority order.

 - `region` - (Optional) The [region](./guides/regions_and_zones.html#regions)  that will be used as default value for all resources.
 It can also be sourced from